friedavocadoes/Bonk/README.md

    ```

   >[!NOTE]
+  >If you downloaded `zip`, then extract->open folder->open a terminal window in the directory.
   >As an alternative to terminal, it is recommended to open the directory in [VScode](https://code.visualstudio.com/download).

 3. Run development server: